What are the odds of the ball landing in the same colour 10x in a row?

 What are the roulette odds of the ball landing in the same colour ten times in a row?
 What about landing on the same number twice?
 Let’s take a look, and then we’ll explain how this relates to the Gambler’s Fallacy, or the Monte Carlo Fallacy- the belief that the odds of a black number coming in increase, the more times you see red.

 Let’s look at a European Roulette wheel.
 Over a single spin, the odds of a red number coming up are 18/37, or 1 in 2.06.
-Over 2 spins, the odds of 2 reds coming in are 1 in 2.06×2.06, or 4.24.
+Over two spins, the odds of two reds coming in are 1 in 2.06×2.06, or 4.24.

-The odds of seeing 10 reds in succession are 1 in (2.06) to the power of 10 = 1 in 1376.
+The odds of seeing ten reds in succession are 1 in (2.06) to the power of 10 = 1 in 1376.

 UK Casino Club

-See How Many Reds you Can Get in a Row on UK Casino Club Live Roulette Play Get 700.00 Bonus
+See How Many Reds You Can Get in a Row on UK Casino Club Live Roulette

 Pretty low odds that you´ll ever see this, in other words.
 But that doesn’t mean it isn’t going to happen.
-In fact, the longest number of reds in a row was recorded in an American Casino in 1943 when 32 came up in a row.
+The longest number of reds in a row was recorded in an American Casino in 1943 when 32 came up in a row.
 Now imagine that you were betting the Martingale that day!
 The odds of seeing that are 1 in 11 million, or thereabouts by the way.

 Another huge streak (this time on black) was seen by the players at the Casino in Monte Carlo who saw 26 blacks in a row on the table on 18 August 1913.
 The odds of this happening?
 A mere 1 in 145,000.

-And this gave name to the Monte Carlo Fallacy, otherwise known as the Gambler´s Fallacy, as the longer the streak went on, more and more people started piling their chips on to red.
+And this gave name to the Monte Carlo Fallacy, otherwise known as the Gambler´s Fallacy, as the longer the streak went on, more and more people started piling their chips onto red.
 And they lost a lot of money.

 So what happened?